 It goes without saying that when attendees enter or leave your show booth, you must greet/bid them with a smile.

 Such a non-verbal gesture might not seem much but in hindsight, it shows how interested you are in building a relationship with them and selling your products.
-The same goes for attendees who will take a look around your trade booth and leave.
+The same goes for attendees who will take a look around your expo booth and leave.

 Leaning Towards the Attendees

-In the trade display, when you are talking to an attendee, be aware of the way you standing.
+In the expo display, when you are talking to an attendee, be aware of the way you standing.
 If you are leaning away from them, it shows a sense of reluctance and ignorance to the attendee’s time and queries.
 Thus, it may come across as uninterested and rude.

 So, whenever you are interacting with the attendees, you must lean towards them, or angle your body to do the same.
 That way not only does it subconsciously tell the attendee you are interested in doing business with them but also shows you are giving them full attention.